nanniu/RE-Summer2022/README.md

 This repo contains materials of the Requirements Engineering (RE) course offered in the summer of 2022.
-The course is
+The course is at the graduate level, and will run from July 12, 2022 to July 26, 2022 (both ends **inclusive**).